[Data Security] The opportunity to make use of an information system resource.

 Some configurations support multiple access paths to a single device.
 See multi-path I/O.

 [Data Security] An established relationship between a principal and a computer, network or service.

-1. [Data Security] The property enabling individuals’ activities on a system to be linked back to them as individuals in such a way that there is little possibility for them to deny responsibility for their activities.
+1. [Data Security] The property enabling principals’ actions to be attributed to them in such a way that there is little possibility for denying responsibility for those actions.

 [File System] [Data Security] Acronym for Access Control Entry.